 Approximate Distance: 200 km

-Total Driving Time: 3 hours
+Travel Time: 3 hours

 Playing golf at Cape Kidnappers is an unforgettable experience, where dramatic cliffs plunge into the Pacific Ocean and sweeping fairways stretch across a rugged, elevated landscape.
 Designed by Tom Doak, this par-71 championship course offers a thrilling test of precision and creativity, with wide fairways, deep bunkers, and greens perched perilously near the ocean’s edge.
 Each hole showcases spectacular vistas of Hawke’s Bay and beyond, blending natural grandeur with world-class course design.
 Cape Kidnappers delivers a golfing experience that is as awe-inspiring as it is rewarding.